olievortex/olieigra/README.md

 ## Solution
 Parse an IGRA2 file utilizing a series of callbacks.
 These callbacks are configured by the calling application.
 This provides for a separation of concerns.
 The calling application has complete control over the transformation and storage of the data.

+IGRA2 files are typically downloaded as a zipped archives.
+The solution has the ability to scan for zip files in a folder.
+It will process IGRA2 files contained within zip files without expanding it locally.

 ## Project Structure
 - /src/olieigra - Implementation code
 - /dist - Packaged olieigra wheel file to be installed with pip